manavsehgal/rapid-app-workflow/webpack_packaging.md

 ## Configure Loaders

 Loaders help process different types of web app files including CSS, SASS, JSX, among others.
+Webpack [lists all the loaders](http://webpack.github.io/docs/list-of-loaders.html) which you can configure as part of your workflow.

 ### CSS Loaders